 Along with our picnic we are arranging a range of children’s activities, including a scavenger’s hunt, table tennis and other fun activities.
 To learn more about our Platinum Jubilee picnic then please follow the link here.

 - Afternoon Tea

 What better way to celebrate the Platinum Jubilee than by having a lovely afternoon tea overlooking the terrace and gardens?
 With a range of finger sandwiches, scones with cream and small expertly prepared desserts, an afternoon tea can be a perfect way to celebrate a sunny afternoon.
 Our afternoon teas are served every Wednesday and Friday and can be served with either prosecco or champagne.
-To learn more about our afternoon teas, follow the link here.
+Learn more about our afternoon teas.

 - Roast Dinner